Nata Lee Shows Off Pert Derriere And Sideboob In Thong Swimsuit As She Ponders Being Able To Travel Soon

 It was unclear from the clip, that was filtered to look grainy and old in appearance, if the celebrity was wearing any makeup.
 However, she was protecting her eyes from the sun with a pair of sunglasses.

-Behind Nata lush foliage was on display as she stood on a wide paved path.
-This wound through the landscape, that was highlighted with several tall palm trees.
+Behind Nata lush foliage was on display as she stood on a wide, paved path.
+This wound through the landscape that was highlighted with several tall palm trees.
 Directly alongside the path were smaller plants as well as mid-range bushes that helped add to the tropical feel of the video.

 In the distance, a black fence could be seen.
 Buildings could also be sighted through the trees.